cujojs/meld/docs/api.md

 ```

 Returns a new function or constructor that calls `beforeFunction` before executing the original behavior of `functionToAdvise`/`ConstructorToAdvice`, leaving the original untouched.

-**NOTE:** `beforeFunction` should have the same signature as the method, function, or constructor being advised.

 ## meld.around